Penn Clash 8000 : The Review

-Getting a lot of enquiries about Shimano Stella SW's appearance on the top lists.
-If you recall, the review expectedly caused a storm of attacks and denials, then eventually Shimano admitted that the problems do exist and said my review was being studied in Japan to address them.
-See Shimano's official statement half way through this old article.
-I allowed some time to pass then started examining newer Stellas in different sizes, and finally concluded that indeed improvements were made; the play in the rotor has been dramatically reduced to the point that it's very difficult to sense in big reels and near impossible to feel in smaller ones.
-The finish imperfections of the spool are gone.
-And the seals now fit considerably better.
-If you've read the conclusion of the review or my subsequent blog article "What reel 2015", you'd see that I still recommended the Stella SW because none of the issues affected its reliability or capability to handle the toughest jobs.
-Now that improvements were made and verified, it also scores high enough to appear among my top picks.
+Getting a lot of enquiries about the appearance of the 2013 Stella SW on the top lists.
+If you recall, the review expectedly caused a storm of attacks and denials, but eventually Shimano admitted that the problems do exist and said my review was being studied in Japan to address them.
+See Shimano's official statement halfway through this old article.
+I allowed some time to pass then started examining newer Stellas in different sizes, and finally concluded that indeed improvements were made.
+I summarise them in an update at the end of its review.
+That's the reason why the improved reel now appears on the lists.
 Definitely feels good to know that these reviews can deliver an enhanced product to the fishing public, and certainly kudos to Shimano for taking action.
 You see, there is no shame in admitting mistakes and fixing them.
-Just in the past five years Shimano itself dealt with the melting drag knobs of the Saragosa F, the loosening drive gear screws of that same reel, and recalled the previous Stella because of the rusting line rollers.
+Just in the past five years Shimano itself dealt with the melting drag knobs of the Saragosa F, the loosening drive gear screws of that same reel, and recalled the 2008 Stella SW because of the rusting line rollers.
 Flaws are a fact of life, and dealing openly with them is the right course of action.

 The second matter I'd like to discuss is the new Van Staal VR reel.
-I've examined enough samples to become convinced that you are being misled by the claims that the VR is somehow inferior or "less heavy duty" than the more expensive Van Staal reels (including the X series).
+I've examined enough samples to become convinced that you are being misled by the claims that the VR is somehow "less heavy duty" than the more expensive Van Staal reels (including the X series).
 The gearing of the VR is every bit as powerful as the standard VS, the full submarine-like sealing is just as perfect without compromise, and the machined body of the VR is of the same superb quality.
-That's where they are equal, but then the VR has a drag that's superior to any other VS reel, the VR has a single piece housing instead of the bolted two piece housing of the standard surf VS models, the VR is easier to disassemble and maintain, it has rollers in the traverse guide that make it smoother under load, the line lay is the S channel design similar to the latest VS-X series, and the VR is a considerably lighter reel.
-It's no secret that this reel was created by the same guy associated with the beginnings of VS and ZB reels, and that it was designed to outperform those two brands under the names "3 Tand Submariner" then "RK Sports Subaqua", before it was quickly absorbed by the Van Staal company.
-That myth that the VR is only good for "light applications" and similar could be an effort to protect the more expensive reels which wouldn't sell very well if you knew how the VR actually compares to the rest of VS reels.
-Regardless, the claims that standard VS reels are "more heavy duty" than VR are pure fiction without any basis in reality according to my own first hand experience and examination of the reels involved.
-The VR is light because the guy who designed it is very good at what he's doing, not because it was made so thin it would crumble on heavier jobs as you're made to believe.
+That's where they are equal, but then the VR has a drag that's superior to any other VS reel, the VR has a single piece housing instead of the bolted two piece housing of the standard surf VS models, the VR is easier to disassemble and maintain, it has rollers in the traverse guide that make it smoother under load, its line lay block has the S channel design similar to the latest VS-X series, and the VR is a considerably lighter reel.
+It's no secret that this reel was created by the same guy associated with the beginnings of VS and ZB reels, and that it was designed to outperform those two brands under the names "3 Tand Submariner" then "RK Sports Subaqua" before it was absorbed by the Van Staal company.
+Therefore there is no logical reason to believe that the VR is weaker, and if I have to guess I'd say these claims are an attempt to protect the more expensive reels which wouldn't sell very well if you knew how the VR actually compares to the rest of VS reels.

 Now let me state clearly that the above doesn't mean that you should go and buy the VR.
-My tests are still ongoing in order to find any flaws or defects, and as usual I'll form a final opinion after I complete the testing of a retail purchased reel.
-What I'm saying here is that I know enough so far to tell you that what you're hearing is wrong and that the VR is inherently a superior reel by design, pending the discovery of any flaws.
-I won't be surprised if in the future they decide to downgrade gearing or parts, alter the sealing to make it fall short of the standard reels, raise its price or lower other reels' prices, etc. I don't know what it will be, but something is likely to be done because otherwise the VR has the potential to kill the rest of the VS line.
+My tests are still ongoing in order to find any flaws or defects, and as usual I'll form a final opinion after I complete testing retail purchased pieces.
+I'm only saying that what you're hearing is misleading and that the VR is inherently a superior reel by design, pending the discovery of any issues.
+I won't be surprised if in the future they downgrade it one way or another to create an actual gap between it and the more expensive reels.
 Not that I need to say it, but let me repeat that I have nothing against any company, and actually VS is a part of the same group which owns Fin-Nor and Quantum and you probably know that I've given high marks to some reels by these two brands recently.
 It's only about truth and making sure that you are aware of my findings.

-Today's review is one of those cases where the review is size specific, meaning that it doesn't cover the whole range.
-This review only applies to Clash 8000 and 6000, while the smaller reels which are very different in construction will be evaluated in the near future in a different context.
+Today's review is one of those cases where the review is size specific, meaning it only covers certain sizes instead of the entire model range.
+This review is only of the Clash 8000 and 6000, not the smaller reels which are quite different both in construction and performance.

 I like how the reel looks.
 Black with gold accents is a safe traditional choice that will always create a good result, unless something is horribly out of place.